Keywords

 (i) If (s. t), alters the distance map with , is a lower semi-continuous and nondecreasing map (s. t) iff with

-(ii) If & satisfy property.
+(ii) If and satisfy property.

 (iii) If and are (W. C. M).
-In this case, contained unique (C. F. P) in .
+In this case, and contained unique (C. F. P) in .

-its follows immediately from Theorem-3.2, via putting (Identity map).
+Its follows immediately from Theorem-3.2, via putting (Identity map).

 (i) If , (s. t), μ alters the distance map with , is a lower semi-continuous and nondecreasing map (s. t) iff with

-Assuming that & are (O. W. C), we can discover & in (s. t) & with & .
+Assuming that and are (O. W. C), we can discover and in (s. t) and with and .

 Firstly, verify: .
 From condition (i), (s. t) , we get